Brian Head, Utah

 Brian Head is a town in Iron County, Utah, United States.
-The population was 83 at the 2010 census, a significant decrease from the 2000 figure of 118.
+The population was 151 at the 2020 census, a significant increase from the 2010 figure of 83.

 Brian Head is also the location of the Brian Head Ski Resort.

 History

 The community was originally called "Monument Peak," but was changed to the current name after 1900 for reasons no longer known, although probably related to the name of (or renaming to) Brian Head (mountain), in nearby Dixie National Forest.

-In 1965, the Brian Head resort opened.
+In 1964, the Brian Head Resort opened.
+Development of the Aspen Meadows area is currently projected to double the size of the town.

 Geography

 According to the United States Census Bureau, the town has a total area of 3.1 square miles (8.0 km2), all land.

 The community, at an elevation of 9800 feet above sea level, is the highest town in Utah.
 It is located on State Route 143 and is east of Interstate 15.
 Brian Head is approximately three miles north of Cedar Breaks National Monument.